lgorissen/k4d/lab 14/README.md

 developer@developer-VirtualBox:~$
 ```

-Another option is to run the `curl` command from one of the Pods:
+Another option is to run the `curl` command from one of the Pods, using `kubectl exec`:

 ```bash
 developer@developer-VirtualBox:~$ kubectl get pod